scientistsagoemarcus/scientistsagoemarcus/README.md

 - 👋 Hi, I’m @scientistsagoemarcus
-- 👀 I’m interested in ...
+- 👀 I’m interested in Java, Networking
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Node.js , Flutter
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Node.js , flutter , Java
-- 📫 How to reach me ...
+- 📫 How to reach me scientistsageomarcus@gmail.com

 <!---
 scientistsagoemarcus/scientistsagoemarcus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.